Harshita248/Mental_companion/README.md

 # Mental_companion

 ### In today's Era, most of people are suffering from depression but they don’t take it seriously that mental health matters.
+The application is for all the users suffering from mental pressure and people looking for mental peace.
+Also, users can contact verified doctors who will be available for the assistance.
-_In this era of competition and criticism there are so many people who haven’t talked about it and due to this many drastic result such as suicide are increasing too much.
+_In this era of competition and criticism there are many people who don't find it suitable to talk about it, due to which drastic results such as suicide are increasing.
 Hence, this app will bring awareness regarding depression and tell people that they can reach out others and are not alone in this fight.
 People can open up and can ease their way of living._
 #### The objective of this app is to assist the people fighting depression and mental health issues.
-This app contains several module which can help the user maintain a better health care, people can chat with their doctor, can listen to soothing music , read about depression, keep the record of their daily activity regarding meditation.
+This app contains several module which can help the user maintain a better health care, people can chat with their doctor, can listen to soothing music, read about depression, keep record of their daily activity regarding meditation.

 `A new Flutter project still in progress.`